In this Article

 Last Updated on

-Most parents recognize the fear and trepidation that comes with an illness to their child.
+Most parents recognise the fear and trepidation that comes with their child falling severely ill.
 It can be one of the most frightening things a person can go through.
 Not knowing about the condition also adds to this fear.
-This can change, as learning about an illness can not only alleviate your fears but help provide the best care possible for their child.
+This can change, as learning about an illness can not only alleviate your concerns but help you provide the best care possible for your child.
 One of the conditions that can affect numerous children worldwide is jaundice.
-It is an illness that has an effect on the bloodstream, liver, digestive and excretion systems of the body.
+It is an illness that affects the bloodstream, liver, digestive, and excretory systems of the body.
 This condition is easy to identify as it will turn your child’s skin and sclerae (the white part of the eyes) yellow.
-Jaundice can manifest in adults and kids alike.
+Jaundice can affect adults as well as kids.

 What is Jaundice?

 Amongst the numerous conditions that can affect your child, one of the easier illnesses to identify is jaundice.
-Although jaundice alone is not a dangerous illness, the yellowing of the skin and the white part of the eyes that it causes is a sign of a rise in bilirubin in the bloodstream.
-Bilirubin, commonly known as bile, is a fluid that is produced in the liver and is yellow in colour.
+Although jaundice alone is not a dangerous illness, the yellowing of the skin and the white part of the eyes is a sign of a rise in bilirubin in the bloodstream.
+Bilirubin, commonly known as bile, is a yellow fluid that is produced in the liver and as the end product of red-blood-cell (haemoglobin) breakdown.
 This fluid is essential to the functions of the body, particularly the digestive tract.
 This fluid usually helps regulate the digestive system and is excreted through the stool.
-When it fails to come out through the stool and begins to work its way into your system, it can spike the amount of bilirubin in the blood which leads to a condition known as hyperbilirubinemia.
-This is the primary cause of the change of colour in the eyes and skin.
+When it fails to be excreted and begins to work its way into your system, it can spike the amount of bilirubin in the blood, which leads to a condition known as hyperbilirubinemia.
+This is the primary cause of the change in the colour of a person’s eyes and skin.

 Types of Jaundice